-These immigrants influenced the people of Punjab and, in turn, were influenced by the then prevailing culture of the Punjab.
+These immigrants influenced the people of Punjab and, in turn, were influenced by the then prevailing culture of Punjab.
 Today, Punjab remains the heartbeat of the nation and is at the center of all political and economic progress.

 The traditional dress for women is the salwar suit which replaced the traditional Punjabi ghagra.
 The Punjabi suit is made up of a kurta or kameez and a straight cut salwar.
-The patiala salwar is also very popular in India.
+The Patiala salwar is also very popular in India.

 The traditional Punjabi kurta of the Punjab region is wide and falls to the knees and is cut straight.
-Punjabi phulkari kurta have the Phulkari embroidery of the Punjab region, Punjabi bandhani kurta is also very popular.
+Punjabi phulkari kurta has the Phulkari embroidery of the Punjab region, Punjabi bandhani kurta is also very popular.
 The Punjabi version of the dhoti is known as Tehmat/Tamba or laccha.

 Punjabi wedding traditions and ceremonies are traditionally conducted in Punjabi and are a strong reflection of Punjabi culture.
 The Punjabi’s, known for their zest for life, vivaciousness and of course, the bhangra, know how to pull all stops when it comes to celebrating.